 Manager accountability may be vague - Hedge fund portfolios are often managed by specific individuals and investors should ensure that sufficient controls are in place for the times when the manager is being covered for by colleagues.
-In addition, a hedge fund structure (for example, a fund of funds) and its managers or advisors may rely on the trading and/or investing expertise and experience of third-party managers or advisors, the identity of which may not be disclosed to investors.
+In addition, a hedge fund structure (for example, a fund of funds) and its managers or advisors, the identity of which may not be disclosed to investors.
 This constitutes an additional risk for investors, which they must take into account.